 This ceviche recipe is one of my favorite diet-friendly dishes.
-Vegetarians and vegans can enjoy this quick and simple dish, too, using this ceviche recipe’s quick swap.
+Vegetarians and vegans can enjoy this quick and simple dish, too, using the recipe’s quick swap.

-Technically, it’s a side dish, but I enjoy it so much that I often make a meal out of it with a little crusty bread to soak up the juices.
+Technically, ceviche is a side dish, but I enjoy it so much that I often make a meal out of it with a little crusty bread to soak up the juices.

 Although no one knows the precise origins of ceviche, it’s traced back to the Incan Empire.